The-Bevilacqua-Lab/dual-donating-amines/README.md

 ## Running this Workflow

+Note: This workflow works best on case-sensitive filesystems.
+It should still run on case-insensitive filesystems (e.g., APFS), but the results may differ some due to file overwriting.

+1. Install NaTorsion, available from [AMIGOSIII](https://github.com/pylelab/AMIGOSIII) (v1.2-alpha).
-1. Install [Miniforge](https://github.com/conda-forge/miniforge) if you do not already have it installed.
+2. Install [Miniforge](https://github.com/conda-forge/miniforge) if you do not already have it installed.
+Release 25.11.0-1 worked for me, although others will likely work as well.
 2. Create a conda environment (named 'snakemake' in this example) with Snakemake installed by entering `mamba create -n snakemake bioconda::snakemake=9.9.0` into your terminal.
 3. Activate the snakemake conda environment by entering `conda activate snakemake`.
 4. If you intend to run this workflow on a cluster (recommended), enter `pip install snakemake-executor-plugin-cluster-generic`.
 This plugin will facilitate running Snakemake on the cluster.
 5. Clone or download the dual-donating-amines repo and move to this folder within your terminal.
 6. Consider whether you want to manually provide any mmCIF files for any specific PDB entry versions.
 If you do, follow the instructions provided in the "PDB Entry Versions" section below.